avgcampos/myfempy/docs/development.md

 [TOC]

-# Project Updates and Users Contributions
+# Users Contributions and Project Updates

+## Users Contributions

+Users are free to contribute to the project.
+If using MyFempy, please cite or contact the main author (see homepage).
+If you have suggestions, please open an [issue](https://github.com/avgcampos/myfempy/issues) on the project's main GitHub page; the author appreciates any feedback.

 ## Development Current Stages